 Your roadmap can be different from the above.
 This is a sample to get started and decide what all topics you need to learn.

 2.2 How to get started in Salesforce

-- Salesforce Community: Also, make sure to associate with your local Salesforce Community group- you get the option to join the group under the “Community” tab on the site.
+- Salesforce Community: Also, make sure to associate with your local Salesforce Community group- you can join the group under the “Community” tab on the site.
 There are multiple events and talks hosted by these communities to get you up to speed on the technical and functional topics, any new trending topics, updates, new releases, platforms, etc.

 - Partner Portal: It has partner launch event webinars, detailed additional topics shared exclusively for partners, and so on.
-There are specialized credentials introduced for partners too- Accredited Professional certifications.
+Specialized credentials, such as accredited professional certifications, are introduced for partners, too.

-- Apex Hours: Apex Hours is one stop platform to learn Salesforce skills and technology.
-It has all the tutorials you need to get started with Salesforce.com and become a master in it
+- Apex Hours: Apex Hours is a one-stop platform to learn Salesforce skills and technology.
+It has all the tutorials you need to get started with Salesforce.com and become a master in it.

 - Apex Specialist Super badges